kjhealy/kieranhealy.hugo/content/resources/_index.md

     can clone the repository</a>.</p>

 <h4><a href="http://socviz.co">Data Visualization: A Practical Introduction</a> &rarr;</h4>
-    <p>This began life as a set of course notes and has become a book. <em>Data Visualization: A Practical Introduction</em> will be published by Princeton University Press this November .
+    <p>This began life as a set of course notes and has become a book. <em>Data Visualization: A Practical Introduction</em> will be published by Princeton University Press this November.
 Its goal is to introduce you to both the ideas and the methods of data visualization in a clear, sensible, and reproducible way, using R and ggplot2.
     </p>

   </div>